Aliases for LTA Gene

 LTA (Lymphotoxin Alpha) is a Protein Coding gene.
 Diseases associated with LTA include Psoriatic Arthritis and Leprosy 4.
 Among its related pathways are IL4-mediated signaling events and PEDF Induced Signaling.
-Gene Ontology (GO) annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and tumor necrosis factor receptor binding.
 An important paralog of this gene is TNF.

 UniProtKB/Swiss-Prot Summary for LTA Gene

-Cytokine that in its homotrimeric form binds to TNFRSF1A/TNFR1, TNFRSF1B/TNFBR and TNFRSF14/HVEM.
+Cytokine that in its homotrimeric form binds to TNFRSF1A/TNFR1, TNFRSF1B/TNFBR and TNFRSF14/HVEM (PubMed:9462508).
 In its heterotrimeric form with LTB binds to TNFRSF3/LTBR.
-Lymphotoxin is produced by lymphocytes and cytotoxic for a wide range of tumor cells in vitro and in vivo.
+Lymphotoxin is produced by lymphocytes and is cytotoxic for a wide range of tumor cells in vitro and in vivo.